jquery/jquery-license/README.md

+## Debugging

+The [debug](https://www.npmjs.org/package/debug) module is used for debug messages.
+To enable all debugging, run any script with `DEBUG=*`.
+You may want to exclude the GitHub requests since they're large and noisy; to do so use `DEBUG=*,-github:*`.

+The following debug names are used:

+* `config`: Prints out the config values that are being used.
+* `signatures`: Prints out messages from the signatures module.
+* `repo:{repo-name}`: Prints out messages from the repo module.
+* `github:{request-id}`: Prints out all requests through the GitHub API.
+The request ID allows you to correlate requests and responses.
+* `audit:{repo}-{pr}`: Prints out messages from the PR audit module.
+* `server`: Prints out messages from the web hook server.

 ## Branch Auditing

 The main export of this module is a function which audits a single branch from a single repository.
 The signature is as follows: